krontech/pychronos/README.md

  * `exposureMin`
  * `exposureMax`

-Otherwise, the `testResolution` method will return a status dictionary with a parameter of `error` set to "Invalid Resolution"
+Otherwise, the `getResolutionTimingLimits` method will return a status dictionary with a parameter of `error` set to "Invalid Resolution"

 Control Signals